JS7 implements resilience at the following levels:

 - The Controller subscribes to events that originate from Agents.
 The JOC Cockpit subscribes to events that are forwarded from a Controller.

-- The asynchronous nature of events is handled by the receiving component.
-Any events remain in place with the originating component until the receiving component confirms receipt.
-Only then events are released from the originating component.
+- The asynchronous nature of events is handled by the receiving product.
+Any events remain in place with the originating product until the receiving product confirms receipt.
+Only then events are released from the originating product.